 Flexible Couplings

-Most backyards have trees.
-While they give us glorious shade in the summer heat, their roots can also interfere with sprinkler lines.
+Most homes have trees on their property.
+While they give us glorious shade in the summer heat, their roots can also interfere with irrigation system lines.
 A tree root can easily puncture a pipe, leading to a broken pipe and a leak.

-Since most roots create an upward force on the pipe, the break might be challenging to repair using a hard bridge.
-Therefore, a flexible coupling is ideal in this instance.
+Since most roots create an upward force on the pipe, the break might be challenging to fix a broken sprinkler using a hard bridge.
+Therefore, a flexible coupling is ideal in this type of pipe repair.
 This is the best way to resolve the issue without damaging the tree.

 Expanding Couplings